 4. Make a plan

 How are you going to proceed from here?
 Make yourself a checklist and a plan, and remember to cross off each step as it is completed.
 It’s much easier to achieve your goals if you write down exactly what you want to do.
 Set both short term and long term goals, and remember to make them measurable.
 How exactly will you achieve your goals?
+If you’re unsure how to proceed, InventHelp can help you.

 5. Sketch and build